apache/doris/docs/en/docs/install/k8s-deploy.md

 ## Deploy Doris on Kubernetes

 ### Start Kubernetes
-Having a Kubernetes environment is the premise to deploy doris on Kubernetes.
+Having a Kubernetes environment is the premise to deploy Doris on Kubernetes.
 If you already have it, please ignore this step.
 Hosted Kubernetes on cloud platform or set-up by yourself are all good choice.
 **Hosted EKS**
 Option 1: Check that the following [command-line](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) tools are installed in your environment: